 - You will have additional lab work as ordered by your Surgeon and you will have a nasal swab test for the presence of staphylococcus aureus. - Please bring a list of all current medications and dosages with you.
 The Nurses will review your health history, current medications, discuss anesthesia options, and instruct you which medications you will need to discontinue before surgery. - You will receive written instructions regarding what medications to take the morning of surgery with a sip of water. - You will then be provided with a special soap to be used the night and morning before surgery.
-And finally, you may need to have a current x-ray taken of your knees. - Please refer to page 20 for specific bathing instructions before surgery.
+Please refer to page 20 for specific bathing instructions before surgery. - Finally, you may need a set of recent x-rays taken of your hip.